ALEXANDER COUNTY

 EXPANSION TO AN EXISTING MANUFACTURED HOME PARK OR SUBDIVISION.
 The preparation of the additional sites by the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including the installation of utilities, the construction of streets and either final site grading or the pouring of concrete slabs).

 FLOOD or FLOODING.
-A general and temporary condition of partial or complete inundation of normally dry land area from:
+A general and temporary condition of partial or complete inundation of normally dry land area from: (1) The overflow of inland or tidal waters; and (2) The unusual and rapid accumulation of runoff of surface waters from any source.

 FLOOD HAZARD BOUNDARY MAP (FHBM).
 An official map of a community, issued by the Federal Emergency Management Agency, where the boundaries of the areas of special flood hazard have been defined as Zone A.